RomneyDa/gear-gen/README.md

     - If a parent is NOT provided, two dimensions must be provided, i.e. either N/D, N/P, or P/D
 - If an internal parent is provided, the gear cannot be internal, since two internal gears cannot mesh

+*Visualiation*

+*Other methods and attributes*
+- crossSize: size of the svg rendered center cross.
+Default 8
+- holeSize: size of the svg rendered center hole.
+Default 0.25

 ### GearSet
 A GearSet is a class that contains an array of gears and offers shared methods for working with them.
-It is created by passing an array of gears.
-Methods and attributes:
+It is created by passing an array of gears
-- `gearSet.gears` attribute - the array of gears passed upon creation
-- `gearSet.dimensions`: property that returns a `{ h, w }` height/width object with the pixel dimensions of the entire gear set, considering connections, positioning etc.
-- `gearSet.downloadAllSVGs()`: method that downloads an svg file that contains svg images for all the gears in the set, in position.
-Can be passed `padding` in pixels to surround the full set (defaults to 0) and `angle` of rotation (defaults to 0).

-Example:
+*Example*
 ```typescript
 import { ExampleGears } from '@dromney/gear-gen'
 const exampleGearSet = new GearSet(ExampleGears)
 console.log(exampleGearSet.dimensions)
 exampleGearSet.downloadAllSVGs(0, 10) // no padding, 10 deg rotation offset
 ```

+*Methods and attributes*
+- `gearSet.gears` attribute - the array of gears passed upon creation
+- `gearSet.dimensions`: property that returns a `{ h, w }` height/width object with the pixel dimensions of the entire gear set, considering connections, positioning etc.
+- `gearSet.downloadAllSVGs()`: method that downloads an svg file that contains svg images for all the gears in the set, in position.
+Can be passed `padding` in pixels to surround the full set (defaults to 0) and `angle` of rotation (defaults to 0).

 ### Generators
 A gear generator is a function that may take parameters and outputs a (potentially randomized) list of gears or GearSet.
 Currently, there is no specific class or mechanism for this, but some examples are provided in src/generators, inluding `RandomGearsDiagonalLeft`, `RandomSpiralGears`, and `RandomBackAndForth`.
 Randomized gear generation is much simplified because gear positioning is automitically calculated given a connection angle.